PSI-Lab/alice-sandbox/meetings/2021_01_12/README.md

 ### Feature encoding

-- now that s1 inference generates two sets of probabilities, update data processing code.
+- `f8d1076..9e481c7` now that s1 inference generates two sets of probabilities, update data processing code.
+Different feature encoding for softmax/scalar prediction.
+Now each unique bb has the following features:

+    - 1-hot encoding of bb type  (3 features)

+    - location and size (4 features)

+    - median probability and number of proposals (normalized), from softmax size prediction (2 features)

+    - median probability and number of proposals (normalized), from scalar size prediction (2 features)

+We also note that even when k > 1 for topk prediction, normalizing factor is not affected, since if a pixel predicts k bbs, the bbs are different by definition, thus the max number of pixel that can predict the same bb is unchanged.

 In [s2_training/](s2_training/):